RyanRasi/Beerhaven-Ecommerce-Website/README.md

 - [ ] About page
 - [ ] More animations
 - [ ] Fix the login form refresh
+- [ ] Make product page more appealing
+- [ ] Add dashboard for admin

 Live link - in progress